Almost toric presentations of symplectic log Calabi-Yau pairs: Introduction

+Usher \cite{Ushersum} studied all the possible ways to obtain a symplectic Calabi–Yau surface $(X,\omega)$ through symplectic sums $(X_1,\omega_1)\#_{D_1=D_2}(X_2,\omega_2)$ along positive-genus embedded symplectic surfaces $D_1\subseteq(X_1,\omega_1),D_2\subseteq(X_2,\omega_2)$.
+Modulo the trivial and blowup-type sums, the two pieces $(X_i,\omega_i,D_i)$ for $i=1,2$ must be symplectic LCY pairs with exactly one divisor component.
+It is illuminating to compare the table in \cite{Ushersum} with the one in \cite{LS} to obtain the following table, where we use `+' to denote gluing the boundaries of two nodal integral affine surfaces in dimension $2$, and performing symplectic sums along LCY divisors in dimension $4$:

+\begin{rmk} In the above list, the torus bundles are classified in \cite{LS} as torus bundles over the Klein bottle with Lagrangian fibers.
+From the symplectic sum perspective of \cite{Ushersum}, however, they can also be regarded as torus bundles over the torus, though in this setting the fibers are not Lagrangian.
+More precisely, these torus bundles correspond to types (e) and (f) in the table of \cite{Geiges}.
+Consequently, the torus bundles over the torus appearing in \cite{LS} with torus bases for their ATFs—corresponding to types (a), (b), and (d) in \cite{Geiges}—do not arise in the symplectic sum picture above. \end{rmk}

+While the ATF presentations in Theorem \ref{thm:main} are formulated for Looijenga pairs, one may perform nodal trades to smooth all nodal points and obtain embedded surfaces.
+This yields a rich source of ATF presentations for the summands appearing in the above table.
+Motivated by the results of this paper, we pose the following question as a potential application. \begin{question}[{\bf From LCY to SCY via ATF}] Which symplectic classes on the K3 surface, the Enriques surface, and on torus bundles over the torus admit ATF structures whose base diagrams can be described as gluings of the base diagrams presenting LCYs? \end{question}

+Note that there are natural constraints on symplectic classes on a K3 surface that admit Lagrangian torus fibrations, since such a class must pair trivially with the fiber class, which is always a non-zero class.
+From a different perspective, via hyperK\"ahler rotation, \cite{Linyushen} establishes a density result for symplectic classes admitting ATFs.
+For Enriques surface and torus bundles with $b_2^+=1$, it seems reasonable to speculate that all symplectic classes should admit ATFs since their Lagrangian torus fiber classes are zero.

-The structure of this paper is as follows.
-In section \ref{section:lcy}, we review symplectic log Calabi-Yau divisors studied in \cite{limak} and \cite{Enumerate} in a more succinct way.
-The new inputs are the concepts of $\varepsilon$-replacement and symplectic toric model which will be used later.
-Then we introduce the base diagrams realizing all LCY's in section \ref{section:bd}.
-A careful argument is given to show the relation between the base diagrams and divisors.
-After some preparations dealing with some technical issues in section \ref{section:elementarygeometry}, we finally give the proof of our main theorem in section \ref{section:proof}.
-Throughout this paper, we use the convention $H_{i_1i_2\cdots}$ to denote the homology class $H-E_{i_1}-E_{i_2}-\cdots$.
+{\bf Structure of the paper:} We first discuss the ATF presentation for LCY in elliptic ruled surfaces in Section \ref{section:ruled}, which involves packing triangles into M\"obius strips.
+We then turn to the more sophisticated case of rational surfaces.
+Section \ref{section:lcy} provides a concise review of symplectic log Calabi-Yau divisors in rational surfaces, as studied in \cite{limak} and \cite{Enumerate}.
+The new ingredients are the notions of $\varepsilon$-replacement and symplectic toric model, which will play a key role later in the paper.
+In Section \ref{section:bd}, we introduce a class of ATF base diagrams, called the bitten Delzant polygons, realizing all LCYs, and give a careful argument showing the correspondence between these base diagrams and divisors.
+After addressing several technical preliminaries, we conclude in Section \ref{section:proof} with the proof of our main theorem for rational surfaces.